jenkins-x/terraform-aws-eks-jx/README.md

 ### IAM Roles for Service Accounts

 This module sets up a series of IAM Policies and Roles.
 These roles will be annotated into a few Kubernetes Service accounts.
-This allows us to make use of [IAM Roles for Sercive Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to set fine-grained permissions on a pod per pod basis.
+This allows us to make use of [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to set fine-grained permissions on a pod per pod basis.
 There is no way to provide your own roles or define other Service Accounts by variables, but you can always modify the `modules/cluster/irsa.tf` Terraform file.

 ## Development